| | |

 Another mine nearby is also open for visitors: Bochnia Royal Salt Mines.
 Equally ancient, Bochnia combined with Wieliczka are a UNESCO World Heritage Site.
 This is based on the rock salt art as well as how they illustrate the development of salt mining from the Middle Ages to the 20th century, when both mines closed.

 I have not visited Bochnia Royal Mine, so I can’t compare the quality of either the artwork or the tours.
 Bochnia is smaller.
 The air in Bochnia is reputed to be particularly pure, and you can even pay to stay overnight in the mine.
+Apparently the Bochnia mine includes a short ride on a raft over a flooded chamber as well as a train ride through some tunnels.

 JOIN MY FREE NEWSLETTER